jamesma/jamesma.github.io/about.md

 About Me
 ========

 I study Computer Science at Purdue University with a concentration in Software Engineering.
-I indulge myself in Mobile and Web application development.
+I indulge myself in Mobile and Web development.
+I'm a Mac-loving, Android-embracing, iPhone-drooling, UX/UI-appreciating kind of guy.
+I hope to be part of that next big software breakthrough.

 You can find me on [Twitter][], [Linkedin][] and [GitHub][].
 You can [download my resume][] or check out what I've been up to below.